BetSmartMedia/lumberjack/README.md

 ## LumberJack: Taming the logs

-LumberJack is a very simple network-based log aggregator written in NodeJS.
+LumberJack is a very simple network-based log aggregator written in CoffeeScript for NodeJS.
 It listens on a UDP port and logs messages to a SQLite3 database.

 It also comes bundled with a very simple log viewer written in PHP.
 You are encouraged to write better viewers (in better languages).
 If you do, please let me know so I can use it. :)